quwac/cloud-storage-for-firebase-utils/README.md

-# firebase-storage-utils
+# cloud-storage-for-firebase-utils

-Python utility for Firebase Storage (Google Cloud Storage).
+Python utility for Cloud Storage for Firebase.

 ## License